 The chapelle des Âmes du Purgatoire at Notre-Dame-de-Lorette was commissioned in 1836 from painter Merry-Joseph Blondel, who depicted the universal theme of death in several scenes.
 For many years, it served as a funeral chapel, where large torches were lit to watch over the bodies of the deceased.

-The visit to the worksite will be led by the City of Paris curator in charge of the restoration.
+The tour of the worksite will be led by the City of Paris curator in charge of the restoration.

 Children under 10 years of age are not permitted.

-Meet at the foot of the worksite in the church
+Meet at the foot of the site in the church.

 We recommend that you wear comfortable clothing and flat shoes.
-Good physical condition is also recommended.
+Being in good physical condition is also recommended.

-A hard hat will be lent to you at the start of the tour.
+A hard hat will be provided at the start of the tour.

-AS PLACES ARE LIMITED, PLEASE REGISTER IF YOU FINALLY CAN'T ENSURE YOUR ATTENDANCE AT THE EVENT.
+PLACES ARE LIMITED, SO PLEASE REGISTER IF YOU ARE FINALLY UNABLE TO ATTEND.

 Dates and Opening Time